OtterClam/otter-docs/docs/ottopia/gameplay/adventure.md

 ![Estimated rewards](img/adventure/estimated_rewards.jpg)

-One of the most important part in the preview stage before sending the Otto to an adventure is to check the expected success rate and expected rewards this Otto might get.
-Please continue reading to learn more about the [success rate and rewards](#success-rate-rewards).
+During the preview stage, it is important to check Otto's expected success rate and expected rewards.
+Read on to learn more about the success rate and rewards.

 ## Success rate & Rewards <a href="#success-rate-rewards" id="success-rate-rewards"></a>

+### Success rate

 The following chart shows the difficulty and estimated rewards from every area available so far in the adventure map: